April 18 - 25, 2015*

 Project Description: A contractor working for the Oregon Department of Transportation (ODOT) will begin construction on a safety improvement project on US 26 (Mt.
 Hood Highway) and Southeast Orient Drive beginning February 23, 2015.
 The project is scheduled to be completed in summer 2015.

-Traffic Impacts: Expect single lane closures on US 26 in both
+Traffic Impacts: Expect single lane closures on Westbound US 26 from 8 a.m.

-A 30-day continuous (day and night) closure of the
+The 30-day continuous closure of the right turn

-right turn lane from US 26 to Southeast Orient Drive started Monday, March 9,
+lane from US 26 to Southeast Orient Drive has ended.
+However, crews may

 For more information: www.Oregon.gov/ODOT/HWY/REGION1/Pages/US26Orient.aspx